luminolous/luminolous/README.md

 *if it’s about anime, I will probably try it at least once* (๑'ᵕ'๑)⸝*

 On the side, I’m usually:
-turning anime data into small multimodal prototypes, hunting for architectures that actually work (and *keep* working),
+turning anime data into small multimodal prototypes, hunting for more efficient (and consistently functional) architectures,
 reading biology/science stuff and going *“wait… can ML do that?”* 🧬,
 and training while listening to **classical / romance** vibes like it’s my character development arc 🎻